Fundamentals and Exchange Rate Forecastability with Simple Machine Learning Methods

 69 Pages Posted: 12 Jun 2014 Last revised: 29 May 2018

-Using methods from machine learning we show that fundamentals from simple exchange rate models (PPP or UIRP) consistently allow to improve exchange rate forecasts for major currencies over the floating period era 1973--2014 at a 1 month forecast and allow to beat the no-change forecast.
-"Classic" fundamentals hence contain useful information and exchange rates are forecastable even for short forecasting horizons.
-Such conclusions cannot be obtained when using rolling or recursive OLS regressions as in the literature.
-The methods we use -- sequential ridge regression and the exponentially weighted average strategy both with discount factors -- do not estimate an underlying model but combine the fundamentals to directly output forecasts.
+Using methods from machine learning we show that fundamentals from simple exchange rate models (PPP or UIRP) or Taylor-rule based models lead to improved exchange rate forecasts for major currencies over the floating period era 1973--2014 at a 1-month forecast horizon which beat the no-change forecast.
+Fundamentals thus contain useful information and exchange rates are forecastable even for short horizons.
+Such conclusions cannot be obtained when using rolling or recursive OLS regressions as used in the literature.
+The methods we use -- sequential ridge regression and the exponentially weighted average strategy, both with discount factors -- do not estimate an underlying model but combine the fundamentals to directly output forecasts.

 Keywords: exchange rates, forecasting, machine learning, purchasing power parity, uncovered interest rate parity, monetary exchange rate models